customwrapperoffline/pythonfilebrowser/README.md

 # Python File Browser
-This is an *project* about an python *file browser*.
-This is not GUI-based file, because I want to cover that in a future update.
+This is a *project* about a Python *file browser*.
+This is not a GUI-based file; I want to cover that in a future update.

 # To-do list
-Make an GUI-based file browser which runs on Python
+Change out distro.linux_distribution() with distro.version, since distro.linux_distribution() is getting deprecated

 # What Python version to use
 Use Python version 3.x.
-DO NOT USE 2.x FOR THIS CODE.
+Please do not use 2.x for this code.

 # How to use this thing
-Once you launched the file, you can see *the instructions in the terminal*.
+Once you launch the file, you can see *the instructions in the terminal*.

-# What can you do in this time
+# What can you do at this time
 You can delete, go back, create folders and files, edit files, and view the current OS version and name.

 # What to download